artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 // Yep, you're not missing something, there's no difference
 ```

-Due to TypeScript aiming to only _extend_ JavaScript, your normal JavaScript code should work fine with TypeScript.
+Due to TypeScript's aim to only _extend_ JavaScript, your normal JavaScript code should work fine with TypeScript.
 The things TypeScript adds to JavaScript are intended to help you be more explicit about what kinds of data are
 used in your code, a bit like Java.